jp-cranfield/mSOM/README.md

 ## Packages
 SOMs are mplemented using the minisom package (https://github.com/JustGlowing/minisom).

 A significant number of Python packages are used so it is recommended that a virtual environment like _Anaconda_ is used.
 A YAML file (environment.yaml) is provided in the repository to help with the construction of an approprate environment.
-The appropriate environment can thenbe created with the command _conda env create -f environment.yml-
+The appropriate environment can thenbe created with the command _conda env create -f environment.yml_